DanielCalimayor/DanielCalimayor.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Data Scientist that solves data, and real world problems.
 ---

-My name is Inigo Montoya.
+My name is Daniel Calimayor.
 I have the following qualities:

-- I rock a great mustache
+- I am an aspiring Data Scientist
-- I'm extremely loyal to my family
+- Working on learning the most out of Lambda School
+- Play many various instruments, including production
+- I love exercising such as lifting weights

 What else do you need?